Steps to Enrollment

 Pay the Academic Deposit

 The academic deposit is required of all students, unless you are enrolled in a fully online degree program, even if you are receiving a scholarship.
-Payment is due by December 1 for students entering in the spring and by June 1 for students entering in the fall.
+Payment is due by December 1 for students entering in the spring and by May 1 for students entering in the fall.

 Complete the FAFSA

 The FAFSA is available October 1 if you are interested in receiving financial aid or scholarships.
-If you haven't already filled it out, please be sure to file the FAFSA prior to the March 1 deadline.
+If you haven't already filled it out, please be sure to submit the FAFSA prior to the March 1 deadline.

 Apply for Housing

-Apply for a residence hall if you are transferring with fewer than 29 credit hours.
-If you are entering WVU with 29 or more credit hours, you may choose from University Apartments and other off-campus housing.
+Apply for a residence hall if you are transferring with fewer than 24 credit hours.
+If you are entering WVU with 24 or more credit hours, you may choose from University Apartments or other off-campus housing.

 Choose a Dining Plan

 All students living in WVU residence halls are required to have a dining plan.
-If you live off campus, you still have the option of purchasing a dining plan from our non-resident dining plan options.
+If you live off campus (including University Apartments), you still have the option of purchasing a dining plan from our non-resident dining plan options.